-This proposal will modify the fines for maltreatment currently issued to license holders in two ways:

-- 1) If maltreatment occurs within 12 months of a maltreatment determination for which the license holder was responsible, the license holder shall forfeit \$2,000 for each determination of maltreatment identified in the investigation - 2) Where the commissioner determines that maltreatment is the result of a systemic failure and meets the definition of "serious maltreatment" under Minnesota Statutes, section 245C.02, subdivision 18, the license holder shall forfeit \$5,000 for the determination of maltreatment

-In addition, for family child care programs and programs that operate out of the home of a license holder, fines may not exceed \$1,000 per determination of maltreatment, in recognition that fines higher than \$1,000 per determination of maltreatment may be excessive for license holders with smaller operations with limited revenue.
+This proposal will modify the fines for maltreatment to require a license holder to forfeit \$5,000 when the commissioner determines that a determination of maltreatment meets the definition of "serious maltreatment" under Minnesota Statutes, section 245C.02, subdivision 18.
+Currently, the license holder must forfeit \$1,000 for each determination of maltreatment.
+Under this proposal, a license responsible for "serious maltreatment" would be required to forfeit \$5,000.
+Family child care programs and programs that operate out of the home of a license holder would not be subject to this requirement and fines would not exceed \$1,000 per determination of maltreatment for these license holders, in recognition that fines higher than \$1,000 per determination of maltreatment may be excessive for license holders with smaller operations with limited revenue.
+In FY16, 9 of the 51 maltreatment fines issued would have resulted in a \$5,000 fine had this proposal been in place.